object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 Within Python 3, there is a minor version release approximately every year.
 Once released, this receives security updates for 5 years.
-At the time of writing, Python 3.10 is the newest release version, and Python 3.6 is the oldest version that still recieves security fixes.
+At the time of writing, Python 3.10 is the newest release version, and Python 3.6 is the oldest version that still receives security fixes.
 The user-facing differences between minor Python versions are usually fairly minimal, so for the purposes of this book it doesn't matter which of the currently supported versions of Python you use.